 Once all of the competitor score sheets have been collected the judges can announce the scores they gave for each competition horse with brief reasoning for the scores.
 The judges can also respond to any brief queries from competitors.
 This will take approximately 5 minutes per horse plus 10 minutes for questions.
-The horses should remain present in the arena for the discussion.
+The horses should remain present in the arena for the discussion and it should take place directly after the score sheets have been gathered.

-The conformation phase will take approximately 2 hours.
+The conformation phase will take approximately two hours.
 Two hours 15 minutes should be scheduled in the programme/timetable.